Cycling74/min-devkit/ReadMe.md

 * `min-devkit` is an example package following current best-practices for package creation.
 * `min-api` is a folder within the devkit containing all of the support files you will need to compile an external object written in modern C++.
 This folder you will include in your own package's source folder.
+* `min-lib` contains building blocks, helper classes, and unit generators that may be useful in authoring  C++ code for audio, video, and data processing.

 ## Prerequisites